gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy put a hand on the door as he began to close it.
 "I think you'll want to hear this."

-Noxy hadn't been inside the *tralpa*'s house since his arrival in Stale three years earlier.
+Noxy hadn't been inside the tralpa's house since his arrival in Stale three years earlier.
 She had expected it to be as messy as the Scholar-Candidate himself.
 Instead,
 it was as tidy as Granna Fee's one-room school.